gabslim912/sarraounia_prize/guidelines-en.md

 <br> <br>

 The **Centre for Arts and Culture of Abdou Moumouni University** in Niger and the publishing house **Amalion** in Senegal are pleased to announce the call for entries for the **Sarraounia Prize for Young Adult Fiction** to contribute to the availability of reading material for African young adults and to promote literature to help better understand the world of African youths.
-Every two years, the Sarraounia Prize will be awarded to the best unpublished fi ction for young adults written by African authors and illustrators based in Africa.
+Every two years, the Sarraounia Prize will be awarded to the best unpublished fi ction for young adults written in English, French or Hausa by African authors and illustrators based in Africa.

 For the 2020 edition, the winner will receive a prize of **1,000 euros**, and the winning entry will be published and disseminated by Amalion and its partners from **May 2020**.
 The Sarraounia Prize will explore all traditional and digital media technologies to disseminate its activities and will endeavour to promote the writer and their work in various forums, in order to bring their work to the attention of book industry actors and the general public.<br> <br>